• Skip to primary navigation

 NEVER MISS A RECIPE: Sign up for my email NEWSLETTER!

-This all-purpose refrigerator dough (aka crazy bread dough/miracle dough) is easy to make, super versatile and totally vegan.
-You can make anything with this universal bread dough from bread to pitas and fancy sweet rolls, pizza, pita, and cinnamon rolls.
-No kneading, no mess, and very little effort to create professional quality baked goods.
+This all-purpose refrigerated dough (aka crazy dough/master dough) is easy to make, super versatile and totally vegan.
+You can make anything with this bread dough from pizzas, to pitas and fancy sweet rolls, sandwich bread, pitas, and cinnamon rolls.
+No kneading, no mixer, no mess, and very little effort to create professional quality baked bread and more..

 Author : Tracy Halasz